 Based on the decision matrix, ‘ACA 3 which is Buying out the competition is the best course of action to solve the problem.

 X. Plan of Action

-This is a sample of the plan of action.
-As you can see, the plan of action should include the activities that you have to do, persons in charge or spearhead, time frame, and the budget.
+This is a sample format of the plan of action.
+As you can see, the plan of action should include the activities that you have to do, the persons in charge or spearhead, the time frame, and the budget.
 A plan of action is necessary when doing a case analysis.
-The reason is it can promote certainty in terms of Man, Method, Moment, and Money or the resources of the company.
+The reason is it can promote certainty in terms of the usage of the resources of the company such as Man, Method, Moment, and Money (4Ms).

 |ACTIVITIES||PERSON IN CHARGE||TIME FRAME and Budget|

 |1.
 Meeting with the supervisors in the quality department||Quality Manager, and Supervisors||1 day

 Budget: PHP 500 for Coffee and Snacks

 |2.
 Meeting with the QA Supervisors and the quality rank and file personnel for the planned improvement||Supervisors and Rank and File Staff||3 days